astroswego/plotypus/devdocs/_sources/user_guide/cli-beginner.txt

 To tell plotypus to process the files named in this list, you can do one of two things.

-1. Provide the file with the ``-i`` switch as before, but prefix the file with an ``@`` symbol::
+1. Provide the file with the ``-i`` option as before, but prefix the file with an ``@`` symbol::

-   >> plotypus -i @names.dat --periods periods.dat
+   >> plotypus -i @names.dat --parameters parameters.dat

 2. Pipe the file to plotypus via standard input, and omit the ``-i`` option::

-   >> cat names.dat | plotypus --periods periods.dat
+   >> plotypus --parameters parameters.dat < names.dat

 You should see the same exact output as when you gave plotypus the directory as input.